SuhrudhSarathy/SuhrudhSarathy.github.io/_pages/about.md

 Hello!
 I am Suhrudh.
 I am a third year Undergraduate student at [BITS Pilani, KK Birla Goa Campus](https://www.bits-pilani.ac.in/goa/) with a major in Electrical Engineering and a minor in Physics.
 I am a Robotics Enthusiast and my primary interests lie in __Path Planning__, __State Estimation__ and __Perception__.
 I am also interested in Computer vision and Reinforcement Learning.

 I am currently interning with [Ottonomy](https://www.ottonomy.io) where I am working on developing alogrithms for effective 2.5D planning.
 I have previosly interned at [Peppermint](https://www.getpeppermint.co) where I worked on developing a __Graphical User Interface__ for Robots and integrating it with ROS2.
 I also worked on __Local Planning using Motion Primitive based Planner__.
 I am also currently working under [Prof. Shibu Clement](https://www.bits-pilani.ac.in/goa/shibu/profile) for __Drone Mapping of Mangrove Swamps in Goa__.
+I will be doing a project __Control and Guidance of Mini Drone__ under [Prof. Rakesh R Warier](https://www.bits-pilani.ac.in/goa/rakeshw/profile) from the Semester II 2021-2022.

 I also am the __President__ of [Center for Techincal Education](https://twitter.com/CTEBPGC), BITS Goa.
 I lead a motivated team of 30+ people and conduct courses, workshops, events for the students of BITS Goa.
 I am also a part of __Electronics and Robotics Club__ and the __Aerodynamics Club__ of BITS Goa.